vmalat/kipe/README.md

-# KIPE - KIcad Parser and Editor
+# KIPE - KiCad Parser and Editor

 >Project will be translated to english and migrated to the GIT in few weeks.

-The project is aimed for usage of Kicad (version 7) to drawing of industrial electric diagrams.
+The project is aimed for usage of KiCad (version 7) to drawing of industrial electric diagrams.

 Project is derived from KIPE for version 4 and was actively developed and used since year 2016 (for example see figure below).

-__KIPE is intended to run above the Kicad's project file and edit Kicad's schematic file to:__
+__KIPE is intended to run above the KiCad's project file and edit KiCad's schematic file to:__
 * create the references for global labels
 * create the references for the components (eg. relays)
 * create pin number of the "subcomponents" (eg. contacts of the relay, input block of PLC etc.)